casdoor/casdoor-cli/README.md

 A `init_data.json` file is provided in order to bootstrap Casdoor's configuration so it can be used by `casdoor-cli`.
 Please refer to the [official documentation](https://casdoor.org/docs/deployment/data-initialization/) to learn how to use it.

+You may also create an application yourself inside Casdoor and fill up the configuration according to your needs.

 ### Casdoor Cli

 On first launch, `casdoor-cli` will ask you to provide the path to a `config.yaml` file in order to be able to request the Casdoor API.
 Required field are describe within the `config.yaml.exemple` file :